 - With wet hands, roll balls the size of ping-pong (more or less).
 Then, roll each ball in shredded coconut or sprinkles.

-How To Store Chocolate Biscuit Balls
+Optional Add-Ins for Chocolate Biscuit Balls

 Keep the chocolate balls in an airtight container in the refrigerator for up to 2 weeks.
 You can keep it frozen if you prefer to store it longer.